tikv/rfcs/text/2019-02-26-tikv-client-command-line.md

 [tls]
 # The path of the CA file for TLS.
+# Default: None
 ca_path = "./rsa.ca"
 # The path of the certificate file for TLS.
+# Default: None
 cert_path = "./rsa.cert"
 # The path of the key file for TLS.
+# Default: None
 key_path = "./rsa.key"

-[output]
+[client]
+# Level of logging to use.
+# Available: critical, error, warning, info, debug, trace
+# Default: info
+logging = "info"
 # If the ouput JSON should be minified.
+# Default: false
 minify = false
-# Level of logging to use.
-Available: critical, error, warning, info, debug, trace
+# The mode the client should be in.
+# All clients connected to a keyspace should use the same mode.
+# Available: raw, transaction
+# Default: transaction
+mode = "transaction"
+# If the tool should output on stderr the duration of commands.
+# Default: true
-logging = "info"
+output-durations = true
 ```

+On the command line, these options have the same name, but with `_` replaced
+with `-` for idiomatic reasons.

 ### Input/Output